ruthresh1/dsaNotes/dataStructures/array/README.md

 }
 ```

+### Dynamic arrays
+* Arrays in programming languages like Python and Javascript are dynamic and usually referred to as lists
+* These are arrays that aren't fixed in size
+* Through amortized analysis we can prove that insertion into dynamic array is O(n)

 ### Python
-Arrays in Python are called lists, unlike in Java they are mutable and not fixed.
+* Arrays in Python are called lists, unlike in Java they are mutable and not fixed.
-A tuple is fixed size immutable list
+* A tuple is fixed size immutable list

 ```python
 arr = []